Getting around access guide

 The service uses minibuses with ramps or lifts, so that people who use wheelchairs or find steps very difficult can easily use the bus.

-Travelling to hospital appointments
+Travelling to GP and hospital appointments

 Ring and ride fares